 We use a variety of measures and concepts for the sustainable management of our supply chain.
 That includes the screening of our suppliers, risk-based due diligence analyses, and sustainability training courses for suppliers.
 Through these measures we enforce compliance with social standards and environmental requirements and achieve greater transparency in the supply chain.

 We can only achieve the goal of a "clean" supply chain together with our suppliers.
 Since there is no way of law enforcement, it is not possible to exert influence on the entire supply chain by legal means alone.
 Moreover, we do not purchase many raw materials directly, but in processed form or as part of components, e.g. in battery cells.
-We therefore work closely with our direct suppliers, and oblige them to pass on our sustainability standards within the supply chain.
+We therefore work closely with our direct suppliers, and oblige them to pass on our Responsible Sourcing Standards within the supply chain.

 Sustainable supply chain management offers us many opportunities.
 It enables us to reinforce our stakeholders’ trust in Mercedes-Benz Group as a partner and helps us to establish good business practices in markets all over the world.
 This benefits the sustainable development of society and the conservation of valuable natural resources.